IRL2/nanover-server-py/paper/paper.md

 # Availability

-NanoVer Server can be installed as a [conda package](https://anaconda.org/irl/nanover-server), the documentation is available on the project's [readthedocs](https://irl2.github.io/nanover-docs/index.html) and the source code is available on [GitHub](https://github.com/IRL2/nanover-server-py).
-More information about [how to install NanoVer Server](https://irl2.github.io/nanover-docs/installation.html) can be found in the documentation.
+NanoVer Server can be installed as a [conda package](https://anaconda.org/irl/nanover-server) and the source code is available on [GitHub](https://github.com/IRL2/nanover-server-py).
+The [documentation](https://irl2.github.io/nanover-docs/index.html) is available online, including instructions on [how to install NanoVer Server](https://irl2.github.io/nanover-docs/installation.html).

 NanoVer Server also has a suite of [Jupyter notebook tutorials](https://github.com/IRL2/nanover-server-py/tree/main/examples), many of which demonstrate how to use the server in conjunction with the [NanoVer iMD-VR client](https://github.com/IRL2/nanover-imd-vr).
-For new users, the "basics" notebooks are a good place to start, which provide hands-on tutorials that introduce many of the key features of NanoVer.
+For new users, the [basics notebooks](https://github.com/IRL2/nanover-server-py/tree/main/examples/basics) are a good place to start, which provide hands-on tutorials that introduce many of the key features of NanoVer.

 # Acknowledgements